Posts Tagged ‘ferry county’

 Am I the only one who thinks that comment sounds glib?
 After all, they did close the park down for 5 days until the cougar was caught.
 You can see online the great expense and effort that Fish and Wildlife put into removing this Seattle cougar.
 Does the department respond with the same vigor for problem cats in inhabited areas of Eastern Washington?

 In the Seattle-PI article, Capt.
 Hebner admitted that Department of Fish and Wildlife officials initially thought the sightings of a cougar in Seattle could be bogus.
 Hebner explained that he did not believe it until he talked to a woman that had seen one.
 He quizzed her on the cat’s coloration.
-He said the woman’s decription of the tail length was “spot-on.”
+He said the woman’s description of the tail length was “spot-on.”
 “She even described how it ran, and her description of it loping and running is exactly how a cougar would move,” Hebner said.
 You really have to wonder about some of these top-level F&W guys.
 What in the world else would this woman be describing if not a cougar?
-Look at a picture of this particular cat here.
 Could the caller really have confused that with another animal?
 At 140 pounds it is 10 times the size of a house cat.
 In the past, many Eastern Washington residents have complained that F&W officials in Western Washington are often dismissive of cougar fears, or stories of attacks.

 Dick Graham, of Republic News Miner, Celebrates 100th Birthday ;)